 All online competitors creating their own content represent threats to your authority.

 Even if you maintain strong organic visibility and traffic relative to your “known” competitors, there is always the potential for new, aggressive, or unknown competitors to come onto the scene.

-The search engines love and reward fresh, relevant content.
 As such, you should regularly monitor the search engine results for new entrants, which may, over time, challenge your authority and position.